+Notably, the effects of high load on response trajectories are different from those of stress; that is, when surprise is rated as negative, high load increases response competition while greater stress decreases it.
+Though speculative, one plausible explanation for these effects is that high load, regardless of domain, depletes cognitive resources in task control regions that may utlimately affect motor responses (e.g., lateral prefrontal regions; David, Newen, & Vogeley, 2008; Krämer, Solbakk, Funderud, Løvstad, Endestad, & Knight, 2013), evidenced by the increase in response competition when surprise is rated as negative.
+Similarly, other work has shown that cognitive load affects velocity during movement through virtual reality environments, although there were no spatial effects on the walking trajectories (Kannape et al., 2014).
+On the other hand, stress reactivity predicts a decrease in competition when surprise is rated as negative (Brown et al., 2017), perhaps due to engagement of the HPA axis and the facilitation of bottom-up emotional responses (i.e., amygdala activity; Ledoux, 1994).
+In other words, both stress and emotional load appear to recruit cognitive resources needed for assessing and responding to biologically salient stimuli, facilitating bottom-up processing and resulting in a more negative bias.
+Contrarily, the resources recruited by high load in general do not appear to facilitate bottom-up emotional processes, rather high load depletes resources which contribute to the execution of the decision-making (i.e., moving the mouse to select a response).
+As such, high load may be taxing task control networks.

-Previous work has shown that emotional ambiguity resolution relies on a domain-general task control network called the cingulo-opercular network (Neta et al., 2013); though speculative, the cognitive loads may have taxed these resources, as this network is recruited in response to many types of ambiguity (Neta et al., 2013; Neta et al., 2014; Sterzer, Russ, Preibisch, & Kleinschmidt, 2002; Thompson-Schill, D’Esposito, Aguirre, & Farah, 1997).
+Indeed, previous work has shown that emotional ambiguity resolution relies on a domain-general task control network called the cingulo-opercular network (Neta et al., 2013); though speculative, the cognitive loads may have taxed these resources, as this network is recruited in response to many types of ambiguity (Neta et al., 2013; Neta et al., 2014; Sterzer, Russ, Preibisch, & Kleinschmidt, 2002; Thompson-Schill, D’Esposito, Aguirre, & Farah, 1997).
 Other neuroimaging work supports the notion that cognitive loads would preoccupy resources in the cingulo-opercular network; for instance, regions in the network (i.e., anterior cingulate cortex and anterior insula) regularly show activity increases during cognitively demanding tasks, such as those requiring increased attention and control (Duncan & Owen, 2000; Nee, Wager, & Jonides, 2007).
 As such, the demands induced during high cognitive load, regardless of the emotional properties of the load, likely increased demands in this network.
-Ultimately, this increase in demands for this domain-general network are one explanation for the observed increase in response competition (i.e., maximum deviations) during high cognitive loads.
+Ultimately, this increase in demands for this domain-general network are one explanation for the observed increase in response competition (i.e., maximum deviations) for negative ratings during high cognitive load.

-Limitations and conclusions
+Limitations and future directions